Owyn/CreativeExpansionPack/README.md

 ## Installation Guide

- 1. Download the latest release of CEP1 [here](https://github.com/kota69th/CreativeExpansionPack/releases/tag/stable).
+ 1. Download the latest release of CEP CE https://github.com/Owyn/CreativeExpansionPack/releases

- 1.5. also download CEP CEP (this) update above it ( https://github.com/Owyn/CreativeExpansionPack/releases )

  2. Drop everything within the .zip file in the the zip file into your game's root,